Skip to main content

 Text-to-give services

-Read that last column again. $35, one time, forever.
+Read that last column again. $450, one time, forever.
 No annual renewal.
 No “your plan is increasing by 15% this year” email.
 The plates work until you physically break them—and NFC chips don’t have batteries, moving parts, or software that becomes obsolete.
+See our full pricing breakdown for every quantity tier.
 If you’re a smaller congregation, the math is even more compelling—see how small churches get big results on a tight budget.

-2. Break-Even Analysis: One Gift Pays for Everything
+2. Break-Even Analysis: How Fast NFC Giving Pays for Itself

 Here’s the math that makes finance committees lean forward in their chairs.
 Your entire investment in NFC plates is so small that it takes almost nothing to pay for itself.